RabbitBio/RabbitSketch/README.md

 cd ../examples/
 #default install dir: ../build/
 make
 ./exe_SKETCH_ALGORITHM FILE_PATH threshold(0.05) thread_num
 ```
 We will get the distance among large-scale genome sequences.

+If the Kssd algorithm is used, the shuffled file must first be generated.
+You can generate the shuffled file in the `shuf_file/` directory by running `exe_generate_shuf_file`.
+Here, L represents the drlevel, and K represents halfk.
+By default, we use `L3K10.shuf`.

 ### PYTHON bind
 **pip install:**